Paul Goldschmidt Player Props: Cardinals vs. Brewers

-The St. Louis Cardinals and Paul Goldschmidt, who went 0-for-1 last time in action, take on Brandon Woodruff and the Milwaukee Brewers at American Family Field, Friday at 8:10 PM ET.
+After going 0-for-3 in his last game, Paul Goldschmidt and the St. Louis Cardinals face the Milwaukee Brewers (who will hand the ball to Eric Lauer) at 7:10 PM ET on Saturday.

-He had a hitless showing in his last game (0-for-1) against the Braves.
+He had a hitless showing in his previous game (0-for-3) against the Brewers.

 Paul Goldschmidt Game Info & Props vs. the Brewers